LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 .. comment
    no idea what is in this hello project, what named, already ignoring .exe
-   This all makes more sense for a definite project like the follwoing one
+   This all makes more sense for a definite project like the following one

     #.
 Create or copy the *Hello, World* C# program into the labs folder.
 You already
        know how to do this.
 If it is in another folder on your computer, you can either